cinnData/PythonBootcamp/Examples/[PY-09E] Example - Apple Inc. stock prices.md

 4   86709100
 ```

-A statistical summary can be printed with the method `.describe()`.
-Note that the column `date`, which is not numeric, is omitted in the report.
+A statistical summary can be extracted with the method `.describe()`.
+Note that the column `date`, which is not numeric, is omitted.

 ```
 In [5]: df.describe()